Iterate Model Design Using the Simulation Data Inspector

 Click the drop-down on the cursors button and select Two Cursors to add a second data cursor and explore temporal characteristics of your data.
 You can move each cursor independently, or you can move them together.
 The number between the two cursors displays the time difference between the cursors.

 You can type directly into the box to specify a desired cursor separation.
 To move the cursors together, click and hold the middle number indicator, and drag it across the graphical viewing area to your desired position.
 For more information about using data cursors, see Inspect Simulation Data.

 By default, the Simulation Data Inspector is configured to automatically archive simulation runs and transfer a view from the previous run to the current simulation.
 When you run a new simulation, the Simulation Data Inspector moves the prior simulation run to the archive and updates the view to show aligned signals from the current run.
-You can control the Automatically archive setting on the Archive settings pane.
+You can control archiving by toggling the Automatically archive setting.
+Click Preferences .
+Then, navigate to the Storage - Archive pane.

 You can access and plot data from previous runs from within the archive, and you can drag runs of interest into the work area from the archive.

 Running many simulations with logged signals can create a lot of data, especially during iterative design and debugging workflows.
-To limit the amount of disk space occupied by logged data, you can limit the amount of data the Simulation Data Inspector stores in the archive on the Archive settings pane.
+To limit the amount of disk space occupied by logged data, you can limit the amount of data the Simulation Data Inspector stores in the archive from the Storage - Archive pane in the Preferences menu.